boleet/sekhmet_dot_chat/README.md

 Sekhmet: secure chatting during digital examination.
 This design project is made by project group 16 for the Technical Computer Science bachelor at the University of Twente.

+This project has been made for educational purposes only, and should not be used.

 ## Installation

 1. Install